-The sensorless control is not an additional control procedure, but rather a term for methods which are capable of determining the rotor position without sensors (i.e. Hall sensors, encoders).
+Sensorless control is not an additional control method, but rather a term for methods which are capable of determining the rotor position without sensors (i.e. Hall sensors, encoders).
 These methods can be roughly broken down into two classes:

-Simple sensorless controllers, which are based on the direct measurement of the back-EMF in the respective non-energized winding.
-Compared to a standard actuation, however, this method requires special hardware and its function is instable below approx. 20% of the rated speed of the motor as the measurement signal is too small.
+Simple sensorless control is based on the direct measurement of the back-EMF in the respective non-energized winding.
+Compared to standard control, however, this method requires special hardware and is instable below approx. 20% of the rated speed of the motor as the measurement signal is too small.
 Furthermore, this method only functions in combination with block commutation, because with sine commutation, all three coils are always simultaneously energized.

 What both sensorless methods have in common, is that no information on the rotor position is available when idle, thus a special startup method is required.
 Similar to a stepper motor, the motor is operated in the controlled mode for several commutation cycles until it has attained the required speed and the sensorless measurement can determine a rotor position.